KennyMcGeoch/LeetCodeExercises/README.md

 1780.
 Check if Number is a Sum of Powers of Three (Medium) 1790.
 Check if One String Swap Can Make Strings Equal (Easy) 1793.
 Maximum Score of a Good Subarray (Hard)
+1814.
+Count Nice Pairs in an Array (Medium)
 1822.
 Sign of the Product of an Array (Easy)
 1832.
 Check if the Sentence Is Pangram (Easy)
 1845.
 Seat Reservation Manager (Medium)